BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         the default value is the latest version of TR-106 that is referenced elsewhere in the data model (or TR-106 if it is not referenced elsewhere)

+    --ucprofile=s...
+        affects only the xml2 report; can be specified multiple times;
+        defines use case profiles whose requirements will be checked against the --dtprofile profiles

     --upnpdm
         transforms output (currently HTML only) so it looks like a UPnP DM